Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 2. Accuracy of speech in terminology and professionalism;

-3. Relevance of speech in the choice of tone and style of communication;
+3. The appropriateness of speech in the choice of tone and style of communication;

-4. Communication and expediency avoiding rudeness, tactlessness and unclear pronunciation;
+4. Communicativeness and expediency, avoiding rudeness, tactlessness and unclear pronunciation;

-5. The ethics of communication, taking into account the rules of treatment, consent and praise.
+5. Ethics of communication, taking into account the rules of treatment, agreement and praise.

 Speech prohibitions to avoid conflict situation and improve communication comfort include: